Should Texans Be All In On Notre Dame's Kyle Hamilton At No. 3?

-Yes, the Texans should be turning back on the film when scouting Notre Dame safety Kyle Hamilton.
-If the franchise elects to stand pat when on the clock at No. 3, he very well could be the pick.
+Yes, the Texans should be glued to the film when scouting Notre Dame safety Kyle Hamilton.
+If the franchise elects to stay at No. 3 in this NFL Draft, he very well could be the pick.

 Hamilton didn't wow the scouts Sunday with his on-field reps at the NFL Combine.
 He also didn't need a strong showcase to solidify his status as the top safety.
-While he clocked at 4.59 in the 40, he seemingly moves faster on film.
+While he clocked at 4.59 in the 40, he seemingly moves faster on the field.

 Kyle Hamilton